francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/origin/origin_post_scrollytelling.md

-What about extra-national borders?
+**What about Italy's borders?**

-Italy is a country deeply shaped by migration.
-Historically a nation of emigrants, it is now also a key destination for migrants, making migration one of its most contentious political issues.
-Every year, hundreds of people die attempting to cross the Mediterranean Sea, and yet, legislators have failed to implement effective, humane solutions.
+Italy is a country transformed by migration.
+Once a nation of emigrants, it's now a key destination for migrants, making immigration one of its most explosive political issues.
+Every year, hundreds die crossing the Mediterranean, yet legislators consistently fail to craft effective, humane solutions.

-The Italian electoral system reserves 12 seats in Parliament for representatives of Italians living abroad, divided by regions: Europe, South America, North and Central America, Africa, Asia, Oceania, and Antarctica.

-But beyond these diaspora representatives, are there members of Parliament living in Italy who come from migrant backgrounds?
+The electoral system does reserve 12 parliamentary seats for Italians living abroad, spread across continents from Europe to Antarctica.
+But what about the millions living in Italy who come from migrant backgrounds?

-Once again, it's important to remember that a descriptive representation does not necessarely lead to substantive representation.
-A clear example is Toni Iwobi, the first Black senator in Italian history.
-Born in Nigeria, Iwobi was elected with the right-wing Lega party, which is known for its tough stance on immigration.
+Here's where representation gets truly complex.
+Consider Toni Iwobi, Italy's first Black senator.
+Born in Nigeria, he was elected on the Lega party ticket, the same party that built its brand on anti-immigration rhetoric.
+His presence proves that descriptive representation doesn't automatically translate to advocacy for one's community.